dean0x7d/pybinding/docs/intro.rst

 .. meta::
    :description: Pybinding is a Python package for numerical tight-binding calculations.
                  It features easy model construction, fast compute and result visualization tools.
-   :keywords: tight-binding code, python, condensed matter theory, solid state physics

 Pybinding is a Python package for numerical tight-binding calculations in solid state physics.
 The main features include:

 * **Declarative model construction** - The user just needs to describe *what* the model should be, but not *how* to build it.
-Pybinding will take care of the numerical details of building the Hamiltonian matrix so users can concentrate on the physics: the quantum properties of the model.
+Pybinding will take care of the numerical details of building the Hamiltonian matrix so users can concentrate on the physics, i.e. the quantum properties of the model.

 * **Fast compute** - Pybinding's implementation of the kernel polynomial method allows for very fast calculation of the Green's function of the Hamiltonian.
 Exact diagonalization is also